Markbnj/venv2docker/README.md

 venv2docker is early, pre-release code.
 The only branch at this time is master.
 The script has only been tested in ubuntu 15.10 and debian jessie, running on bash with python 2.7.5+.
 I would like to make it more portable, and there is a lot of work still to be done there.
+In short anything can change, and certain things such as the package structure are very likely to.

 ## Prerequisites